 You are covered in with both insects, fruits, vitamins and minerals that they need with the complete feed, but even if you feed with complete diet, it's still a good idea to offer insects 1-2 times a week.
 The insects should be lightly shaken in pure calcium.
 I like to use insects like dubia cockroaches and crickets.
 Wax worms are also good, but do contains more fat, so in moderate amounts of these.

 Some feed with them, but I recommend to stay away from mealworms as they have a eco skeleton that can be hard to digest and fattening a lot.

-When looking for a complete diet feed, I really recommend to choose from the brands Repashy and Pangea.
+When looking for a complete diet feed, I really recommend to choose from the brands Repashy, Nekton and Pangea.
 They have a various of different flavors.

-They also have varieties, that don't contains insects, so these variants requires insects twice a week, if you choose these kinds of flavors.
+Repashy and Pangea also have varieties, that doesn't contain insects, so isn't an complete feed.
+With these variants, it's required you feed insects twice a week, if you choose these.